Céline Curiol: Biography

 In 2008, Curiol was a resident of the prestigious Villa Kujoyama in Kyoto.
 She has also lived in London and Buenos Aires.

-Since then, she has published several novels and essays, including an acclaimed memoire on depression, Un Quinze août à Paris, and an ambitious novel of multiple voices, taking place during 2015 in Paris and questioning revolutionary potentials in contemporary western societies.
+Since then, she has published a dozen novels and essays, including an acclaimed memoire on depression, Un Quinze août à Paris, and an ambitious novel of multiple voices, taking place during 2015 in Paris and questioning revolutionary potentials in contemporary western societies.

 She currently teaches creative writing, media and communication at Sciences Po, Telecom ParisTech and ENSTA in Paris.